jmathai/jmathai.github.com/_posts/2026-08-25-getting-people-out-of-chat-and-into-scripture.md

 	<figcaption>Notes from early TestFlight users.</figcaption>
 </figure>

 The feedback motivated me to publish it on the App Store to the world for free.
 Would strangers find it as useful as friends?
-Turns out, yes!
+Turns out, yes.
+They also liked it!

 Devotional time is deeply personal and [Sojourn’s privacy policy](https://trysojourn.app/privacy/) reflects that.
 The app doesn’t ask for any information before you can use it and chats are never saved.